Andriusma1989/Picture_Slicing/README.md

 # Image manipulation using Numpy
-This project demonstrates how to use the NumPy library for imgage manipulation (slicing, rotating, merging)
+This project demonstrates how to use the NumPy library for imgage manipulation.
 ## Getting Started
 To get started, you will need to have a Google account to access the Colab platform.
 Once you have access, you can open the picture_slicing.ipynb notebook file in Colab and execute the code cells.
 ## Original image